django/dsf-working-groups/README.md

 Once you're ready to propose a working group, start the process by creating a pull request, adding your new working group's charter.
 You probably want to use [the provided template](template.md) as a starting point.

 Don't worry about getting it all in the first pass; you're welcome to leave some fields as "todo", and come back and edit the PR later to add that info.

-The information that needs to be in the charter is:
+Ultimately, the information that needs to be in the charter is:

 - **Name** - naming things is hard but we need to call this group something
 - **Scope of responsibilities** - what will the working group do?